Abdullah-Jawahir/Image-Gallery/README.md

 # Image-Gallery
 Hello Guys<br>
-Here is a beautiful Image Gallery with an image carousel
+Here is a beautiful Image Gallery with an image carousel<br>
+Thank You